Labbeti/SSLH/README.md

 It contains also some code from the following authors :
 - Léo Cancès (leocances on github)
-  - For AudioSet, ESC10, GSC and UBS8K datasets and samplers.
+  - For AudioSet, ESC10, GSC, PVC and UBS8K datasets.
 - Qiuqiang Kong (qiuqiangkong on Github)
-  - For MobileNetV1 & V2 model implementation from [PANN](https://github.com/qiuqiangkong/audioset_tagging_cnn)
+  - For MobileNetV1 & V2 model implementation from [PANN](https://github.com/qiuqiangkong/audioset_tagging_cnn).

 ## Additional notes
 - This project has been made with Ubuntu 20.04 and Python 3.8.5.